luna-negra/luna-negra.github.io/_posts/docker/basic usage/2024-07-23-how-to-write-and-build-Dockerfile.md

 <br><br>
 ## <span id="ctn1">I. Preview</span>
 <p>
-Although he official docker hub website offer so many containers, sometimes we have to make our own container from a basic image.
+Although the official docker hub website offer so many containers, sometimes we have to make our own container from a basic image.
 In order to this, we can run basic docker images, install applications that we need in the container and commit that image to create new image.
 </p>